Lin2907/ciao-bella-blog/Testing.md

   + Issue: The edit button not functioning.
   + Solution: Adjusted the JavaScript file and modified the views, resulting in the edit button working as intended.

-### Unresolved Issues
-'X' and Close Button Not Working on Delete comments Modal

- + Problem: The 'X' and Close button intended to close the modal are non-functional, user needs to click outside the modal in order to close it.

-   + Due to time constraints still not resolved.